nickbadlose/be-nc-news/README.md

 ## Hosting

-To host your API follow the instructions in the hosting.md file in this repo.
+Should you wish to host your API follow the instructions in the hosting.md file in this repo.
 This README uses heroku to host the app.

 **Here is a link to my hosted version: https://not-quite-reddit.herokuapp.com/api**